Raechil na Garnussil na Gallam

 My brothers are both good D-Harna and are married and have their own farms.

-I have wondered in my ignorance how my parents conceived five children, that they must have shared what I believe is called congress at least that many times.
-Perhaps the One True God Harnakos will enlighten me one day.
-I may be an innocent girl but I live on a farm with many beasts.
+I have wondered, in my ignorance, how my parents conceived five children, that they must have shared what I believe is called congress at least that many times.
+Perhaps the One True God Harnakos will enlighten me.

 Cleppa is my younger sister.
 I have never been wicked but I was unknowingly foolish when I was younger.
 Not that my parents would have known if Cleppa had not informed them.